-Since 1983, when weather stations in Afghanistan stopped submitting measurements to the World Meteorological Organization (e.g. Table 1), there have been no in situ snow measurements accessible within the country, at least to the authors of this study.
-In 2015, this changed when FOCUS Humanitarian Assistance, an affiliate of the Aga Khan Development Network, established 82 Weather Monitoring Posts, hereafter called stations, in Afghanistan, Pakistan, and Tajikistan (Chabot and Kaba, 2016).
+Since 1983, when weather stations in Afghanistan stopped submitting measurements to the World Meteorological Organization (e.g., Table 1), there have been no in situ snow measurements accessible within the country, at least to the authors of this study.
+In 2015, this changed when FOCUS Humanitarian Assistance, which is now referred to as the Aga Khan Agency for Habitat (AKAH), established 82 Weather Monitoring Posts, hereafter called stations, in Afghanistan, Pakistan, and Tajikistan (Chabot and Kaba, 2016).
 These stations were established for aid in operational avalanche forecasting as a response to widespread and deadly avalanche cycles that occur often in these countries, but were especially catastrophic in 2012 and 2015.
-In the fall of 2016, we submitted a request to FOCUS Humanitarian for access to a central database of measurements from these stations.
+In the fall of 2016, we submitted a request to AKAH for access to a central database of measurements from these stations.
 Our request was granted a year later.
-Digital records only go back to the fall of 2016, but are available for 96 stations, and 88 stations recorded measurable snow on the ground (Figure 3).
-The snow measurements are all manual, and include new (24-hr) snow, and total snow depth.
-Maximum and minimum daily temperature, wind speed/direction, and 24-hr manual rainfall were also recorded.
+Digital records only go back to the fall of 2016, but are available for 96 stations, and 88 stations recorded measurable snow on the ground (Fig. 3).
+The snow measurements are all manual and include new (24h) snow and total snow depth.
+Maximum and minimum daily temperature, wind speed and direction, and 24 h manual rainfall were also recorded.

 Although measurements from the stations do not cover our 2003-2011 study period, they are a unique validation source in a region where snow measurements are otherwise nonexistent.
-Therefore, we ran reconstructed the WY 2017 snowpack with ParBal for the h23v05 tile and validated our SWE estimates using the station snow measurements.
+Therefore, we ran reconstructed the WY 2017 snow-pack with ParBal for the h23v05 tile and validated our SWE estimates using the station snow measurements.